 Take it slow.

-One of the staples of my Shakespeare unit every year is that I block off at least eight weeks to teach the play.
+One of the staples of my Shakespeare unit every year is that I take my time teaching the play.
 While I could easily hurry through more quickly, I find value in this approach.
 Having learned the hard way, I never ask students to read the play outside of class because 1) they don’t, 2) it makes them hate it, and 3) that’s not the right context for a play that is meant to be experienced.

 Teach literary devices thoroughly.